 Unlike traditional paper-and-pencil assessments, digital games are quick and easy to administer to the whole class and provide immediate feedback to the teacher.
 The teacher can easily see which students mastered certain skills and which students need extra practice.
 Instead of relying on one set of questions, digital games capture student data over time, recording many observations while the student doesn’t experience the pressures associated with traditional test-taking.

-In addition, games, teachers can observe a student's time spent on each activity, various attempts at a task, sequence of actions, requests for help, etc. This allow the teacher to examine the student's process of problem solving, not just the final product.
-These observations can help educators make important decisions regarding students' mastery of key skills, while providing new methods of assessing the types of factors that aren’t easily measured on multiple-choice tests, including critical thinking and problem solving skills.
+In addition, games, teachers can observe a student's time spent on each activity, various attempts at a task, sequence of actions, requests for help, etc. This allows the teacher to examine the student's process of problem-solving, not just the final product.
+These observations can help educators make important decisions regarding students' mastery of key skills while providing new methods of assessing the types of factors that aren’t easily measured on multiple-choice tests, including critical thinking and problem-solving skills.
 Want to learn more about using games as a form of assessment?
 Read more here!

 Not only do teachers get immediate feedback about their students’ progress, but students’ are given this feedback, as well.
 Other benefits to students include improved emotional, social, and cognitive skills.
 According to research studies, playing video games can enhance reaction time, attention, and focus.
 This study from the American Psychological Association explains the benefits of playing video games.

 The digital game market is huge, and there are many thousands of engaging, educational games to choose from.
 Instead of highlighting specific games, here is a list of websites where you can find well-developed, fun games for your classroom:

 Common Sense Media is one of the first websites I go to when deciding whether a game, app, movie, or website is appropriate for my students.
 They have a library of over 20,000 reviews of media and technology for kids of all ages.
 This is their list of best games for kids and this is their list of best apps for kids.